dinoSciML/dinox/README.md

 generalize the codebase to work broadly/revert to CPU when gpu isn't available.
 Allow a non-gpu installation of DINO (which won't require cupy, kvikio, etc'.
 Do this via a non-gpu gpu_environment.yml cpu_environment.yml

 # Installation
 Create a brand new environment.
-Use `mamba` in place of `conda` if you can.
+Use `mamba` in place of `conda` if you can. (i.e. run the first line below).
+The assumption is that conda is already installed on your machine.
 ```
+conda install -c conda-forge mamba

-conda env create -f environment.yml
+mamba env create -f environment.yml
 poetry install
 ```
 # Running dinox